-Director Joshua Waletzky explores the Mariinsky Theater, which since 1860 has been home to some of mankind’s finest creations in music and dance for more than a century.
-Waletzkty takes viewers inside one of the premier artistic venues in the world.
+Director Joshua Waletzky explores the Mariinsky Theater, which since 1860 has been home to some of Mankind’s finest creations in music and dance for more than a century.
+Waletzky takes viewers inside one of the premier artistic venues in the world.

 The theater survived the Soviet Revolution and the Siege of Leningrad during the first half of the 20th century, but its future was left in doubt after the collapse of the Soviet Union in 1991.
 One man reestablished the theater’s reputation, and it now again attracts the world’s finest ballet and opera companies, as well as arts patrons from around the world.

 The story of this grand performance center, the drive to keep it alive and its splendid, jaw-dropping performances were captured by Waletzky in this film produced by entertainment veteran Lisa Kirk Colburn and narrated by award-winning actor Richard Thomas—best known for his roles in the TV series The Waltons and The Americans.